-Fast-forward a few years of guiding, and the French government clamped down on professional mountain leaders, making the IML qualification a legal requirement for anyone earning money from guiding hiking or snowshoeing trips in the mountains.
-It became what the French call a “regulated profession.”
+Fast-forward a few years of guiding, and I was on the training program to become an IML.
+This qualification is a legal requirement for anyone earning money from guiding hiking, running or snowshoeing trips in the mountains.
+It is what the French call a “regulated profession.”

-Even at that time, before being accepted into the training program, one had to show an extensive list of mountain experiences in several different countries and also provide a reference from another mountain leader.
+Before being accepted into the training program, one has to show an extensive list of mountain experiences in several different countries and also provide a reference from another mountain leader.
 Fortunately, by the time I started the IML certification program, I had a lot of experience, both personal and professional.
-I had learned “on the job,” before that became illegal!

 Today, the IML program includes a variety of skills useful for leading groups in the mountains.
 The specific categories are extensive and include: group management and teaching; group security; navigation; survival skills and emergency procedures; physiology and first aid; expedition organization; legal responsibilities; knowledge of weather, mountain culture, geology, flora and fauna; winter environments including avalanche rescue.

 Candidates have to complete two week-long training courses, one in the summer and one in the winter.
 Then, they need to take part in a minimum of 60 days of apprenticing.
 That completed, there are the exams, which cover all elements of the training and include timed navigation and avalanche rescue tests – these last elements are pass or fail.
 The pressure is on with the clock ticking!

 The training and exam venues range from the Pyrenees on the Spain-France border to Bavaria in Germany, and they change regularly to avoid potential trainees getting too familiar with a certain region prior to the test.